 Israel's annual celebration of Jerusalem Day, an official holiday that commemorates its capture of the entire city, has added to the tensions.

-The celebration, which falls on May 28 this year, is seen as a provocation by Palestinians, who aspire to have East Jerusalem as the capital of their long-awaited state.
+The event, which starts at sunset on May 18 in 2023, is seen as a provocation by Palestinians, who aspire to have East Jerusalem as the capital of their long-awaited state.

-Israeli nationalists regularly stage a flag march that also takes them through the Old City's Muslim Quarter via the Damascus Gate.
-They usually sing patriotic songs, but last year some youths were filmed chanting anti-Arab racial and violent slurs.
+Israeli nationalists regularly stage a flag march that also takes them through the Old City's Muslim Quarter by the Damascus Gate.
+They usually sing patriotic songs, but in the past some marchers have been filmed chanting anti-Arab racial and violent slurs.

 The march and prayers by Jews at the site have led to Palestinian-Israeli violence in the compound of Al Aqsa Mosque on several occasions.